 What does motorhome insurance cover?

 You may find some of the same coverages offered by auto insurance are available for motorhomes.
-The typical motorhome insurance policy may include the following coverage options.
-Keep in mind that coverage limits — the maximum amount your policy will pay — will apply to each type of protection.
+A typical motorhome insurance policy may include the following coverage options.

-Medical payments coverage.
-This protection may help cover medical expenses or funeral expenses that you or your passengers incur as the result of an accident.
+This protection helps cover medical expenses or funeral expenses that you or your passengers incur as the result of an accident.

 Most states require motorhome owners to have a minimum limit of liability coverage.
 But, in some cases, you may find that you're required to carry other types of coverage.
 For instance:

-- Financing a motorhome.
-If you're financing your motorhome through a lender, you may find that the lender requires you to carry comprehensive and collision coverage on the vehicle until it is paid off.
+If you're financing your motorhome through a lender, your lender may require you to carry comprehensive and collision coverage on the vehicle until it is paid off.

-- Renting a motorhome.
-While you may find that your home or auto insurance provides limited protection for a motorhome that you rent rather than own, a temporary policy through the rental company may help cover you in additional scenarios.
+While your home or auto insurance may provide limited protection for a motorhome that you rent rather than own, a temporary policy through the rental company may help cover you in additional scenarios.